JerylDEv/CMSC-202-Principles-of-Programming-/README.md

 Navigate to 'js' folder to view my scripts and notes for each Chapter in Eloquent JavaScript.

-Navigate to 'assignment' folder to view my assignments.
+Navigate to 'Assignment' folder to view my assignments.
+Note that I may publish my answers after the Submission date.

+Navigate to 'Exams' folder to view my exams.
 Note that I may publish my answers after the Submission date.

 Here are the steps to preview HTML pages from GitHub: